kevinpurdy/kevinpurdy.github.io/_posts/2015-07-07-system-shock.markdown

 I am not joking, not one little bit, when I state that _System Shock_ is the reason I have my career.

-[_System Shock_](https://en.wikipedia.org/wiki/System_Shock) was the first real stab at realistic physics in first-person shooting games.
+The PC (MS-DOS) game [_System Shock_](https://en.wikipedia.org/wiki/System_Shock) was the first real stab at realistic physics in first-person shooting games.
 It raised the stakes on immersive audio design.
 It showcased the possibilities of [emergent game design](http://www.gamasutra.com/view/news/204942/Spector_Go_emergent__game_design_is_not_all_about_you.php).
 And gamers should praise this modestly selling game as the true ancestor of [_BioShock_](http://www.bioshockgame.com/site/agegate.html).

 But none of that is why _System Shock_ mattered so much to a 16-year-old kid in upstate New York.
 Let's begin where so many gaming stories begin: a suburban basement.